sistia01/Giotto-Sphinx-Website/source/gettingstarted.rst

 *************
 Installation
 *************
-Giotto must be installed in both Python and R. Below, you will find the instructions for both Giotto Installation (which is done in R) and installation of Python Modules.
-Please make sure that your system has satisfied all of the requirements needed to sucessfully install Giotto.
+Giotto is installed via R but there are are Python modules which are required in order for Giotto to function properly.
+Below, you will find the instructions for both Giotto Installation (in R) and installation of Prerequisite Python Modules.
+Please make sure that your system has satisfied **all** of the requirements needed to sucessfully install Giotto.
 In addition, we have provided a way for users to automatically install all of the necessary python modules via R (See: **Automatic Installation** below).
 Checkout our :ref:`Errors and FAQs Section <faqs>` for more information and troubleshooting tips on some common installation issues.